qpfiffer/qpfiffer.com/wiki/javascript_grievances.md

   clearly in the database with the correct ID.
 Whats going on?
 I have no idea, no error is thrown.
 It just returns nothing.
 I can't step into the function because I am awaiting it, so it just steps into the runtime's active hooks thing.
+* Even with long stack traces enabled, stack traces are completely useless.
+  Problem: Some SQL query somewhere is throwing and error.
+Problem: I have no idea where.
+The solution SHOULD be I just look at the stacktrace and see where the call originates, but javascript is nondeterministic or something and completely useless.